promptfoo/promptfoo/CONTRIBUTING.md

 npm link
 ```

-Note that this will not update the web UI if you make further changes to code.
+Note that this will not update the web UI if you make further changes to the code.
 You have to run `npm run build` again.

 ## Documentation